benb116/Ball-Street/server/db/README.md

 ## Redis

-Redis is used to cache certain API responses, store user session information, run message queues, allow for inter-service pub/sub communication, and also to store the latest price and stat information
+Redis is used to cache certain API responses, store user session information, run message queues, allow for inter-service pub/sub communication, and also to store the latest price and stat information for players